Charter for Public Participation

 Furthermore, they want some confidence that their contributions can and will influence these things.

-We deliver a wide range of services and takes many decisions, most of which are quite routine and don’t impact local people in any significant way.
+We deliver a wide range of services and take many decisions, most of which are quite routine and don’t impact local people in any significant way.
 A few however, have a potentially significant impact in one way and another.
 We are keen to hear how local people wish to be engaged or involved, and want to listen to them before reaching a decision.

 It acknowledges that such public participation can often deliver more sustainable outcomes: local people, after all, are more likely to support decisions on which they’ve had an input.

 That said, we have the legal responsibility for the provision of local authority services.
-It can and will listen, hear, engage, and involve – but ultimately it’s the democratically-elected council which has to, by law, weigh up all relevant considerations and take these decisions.
+We can and will listen, hear, engage, and involve – but ultimately it’s the democratically-elected council which has to, by law, weigh up all relevant considerations and take these decisions.

 In many instances, these decisions will clearly reflect the wishes of local people, but at times the council may have to take difficult decisions that will not satisfy everybody.
 However, it will always take account of local views and make decisions that it considers are in the best interests of the borough as a whole.